friscojosh/pfrscrapr/README.md

 A dependency is RSelenium.
 [You can learn about how to set up RSelenium here](https://www.youtube.com/watch?v=GnpJujF9dBw&t=10s).

-Currently the function expect a Selenium server to be running locally on your machine on port 4445.
+Currently the function expects a Selenium server to be running locally on your machine on port 4445.
 In the future I would like to update the code to accommodate spinning up a Selenium server on demand.

 ## Installation